WHAT IS QUIDDITCH?

 • Contact is allowed, however players must not deliberately tamper with another players’ flight.

-• Only the keeper can block quaffle shots thrown by the opposing team.
-If a team’s chaser is by the rings they must not tackle the attacking chaser or intercept their shots.
+• Only the keeper can block quaffle shots thrown by the opposing team whilst in the protected scoring zone

 • Players must NOT enhance their performance with potions of any kind.